 For you are more than a fruitless vine fighting against a God you refused to know.
 More than a dead branch tossed into the fire.
 You bear the fruit of the resurrected Christ.
-You bear the fruit of new life.
+You are a new man.
+A new woman.
+A new creation.
+And you bear the fruit of new life.
 New life in our resurrected Lord.
 And new life in the resurrection he has promised you.
 Amen.